-FAQs about the Cap-Gap and H-1B Petitions Still Pending Adjudication
+What You Need to Know about This Years’ Cap-Gap and H-1B Cap Petitions Pending Adjudication

-What happens if an employee was in a cap-gap extension but their H-1B petition was not adjudicated by September 30 and the employee does not have any other employment authorization coverage, such as CPT, OPT, or EAD?
+What happens if the F-1 student was in a cap-gap EAD extension but their H-1B petition is not adjudicated by September 30 and the student does not have any other employment authorization coverage, such as CPT, OPT, or EAD?

-Can that employee still legally remain in the US while the H-1B petition is pending?
+Can that student above still legally remain in the US while the H-1B petition is pending?

-Yes, the employee can stay as long as the petition is still pending.
+Yes, the F-1 student can stay as long as the petition is still pending.
 However, he or she cannot return to work until the petition is approved.

-Can that employee leave the US while the H-1B petition is still pending?
+Can that student travel outside the US while the H-1B cap petition is pending?

 We recommend that F-1 students do not travel abroad while the H-1B cap petition is pending because a petition requesting change of status will be considered abandoned if the employee travels abroad.